PrivacyLx/website/README.md

 just copy and paste some content's markdown from the type of content that you want in order to add it.

+### Adding forum comments to post / blog

+There is the option to add the discourse comments to the post.
+For that you can add "{{< discourse-comments >}}" in the bottom of your markdown post and it should show up on the website.
+(But it will only work on a live deployment).

 ### Adding images and presentations
 All static content goes under `/static/` and is is referenced as though it was in the root of the website.